ICLR 2026

 † Corresponding author

-TL;DR. EgoWorld reconstructs a first-person view from a single exocentric image by predicting projected point-cloud observations, 3D egocentric hand pose, and textual scene context, then conditioning a diffusion model on those signals.
+TL;DR. EgoWorld reconstructs an egocentric view from an exocentric view by predicting point clouds, 3D hand poses, and textual descriptions, then conditioning a diffusion model on those observations.

 EgoWorld teaser figure showing exocentric-to-egocentric translation examples